-If you contract a terminal illness, the Accidental Death Benefit rider will give you a portion of your death benefit while you are still living.
+If you contract a terminal illness, the Accelerated Death Benefit rider will give you a portion of your death benefit while you are still living.

 It will only apply when you are given 12-24 month life expectancy.
 Sometimes the ADB rider is referred to as a “living benefit” rider.

-Many policies add this as a feature to the policy.
+Many policies add this as a feature of the policy.

 There is usually no cost to this type of life insurance rider.

-The Policy Purchase Rider lets you buy additional coverage in the future regardless of health.
+The Purchase Option Rider lets you buy additional coverage in the future regardless of health.